elliottlawson/converse/docs/guide/events.md

 ## Next Steps

-- Implement [Real-time Updates](/examples/real-time) in your application
+- Implement real-time updates using Laravel Echo in your application
 - Explore [Streaming](/guide/streaming) with events